-On May 3rd, 2006, Break user tommydyhr uploaded a video titled "Condom Sucking From Nose to Mouth," in which a young man snorts a condom through his nose and extracts it out of his mouth (shown below, left).
+On May 3rd, 2006, Break.com user Tommydyhr uploaded a video titled "Condom Sucking From Nose to Mouth," in which a young man snorts a condom through his nose and extracts it out of his mouth (shown below, left).
 In the next seven years, the video received upwards of 73,500 views and 130 comments.
-In the following years, several other condom snorting videos were subsequently uploaded to YouTube, but the phrase “condom challenge" was not coined until May 23rd, 2012, when YouTuber Isaac Mathers uploaded a video performing the same stunt titled "Condom Challenge" (shown below, right).
+In the following years, several other condom snorting videos were subsequently uploaded to YouTube, but the name "condom challenge" was not coined until May 23rd, 2012, when YouTuber Isaac Mathers uploaded a video performing the same stunt titled "Condom Challenge" (shown below, right).
 Within one year, the video received over 9,300 views and 25 comments.

-That same month, teenager Amber-Lynn Strong uploaded a video of herself performing the challenge (shown below).
+In April 2013, teenager Amber-Lynn Strong uploaded a video of herself performing the challenge (shown below).
 On April 13th, Redditor redpanda252 submitted the video to the /r/videos subreddit, where it received over 2,800 up votes and 630 comments in the first 72 hours.
 On April 15th, Amber-Lynn Strong’s video was highlighted on The Huffington Post, Gawker and BuzzFeed.
 After gaining upwards of 2.2 million views, the video was subsequently removed from YouTube for violating the site’s terms of service.

 On the following day, the Internet humor blog Break posted an article about the YouTube trend, citing YouTuber Isaac Mathers' video as the first known use of the term "condom challenge."
 Also on April 16th, notable condom challenge videos were highlighted on the Internet news blog UpRoxx.